userfrosting/learn/03.sprinkles/03.first-site/docs.md

 The important part here is the `autoload.psr-4` key.
 This tells Composer to map the root `src/` directory of your Sprinkle to the root **namespace** `UserFrosting\Sprinkle\Site\`.

+If you're not familiar with PSR-4, it is a standard that says we should map a base directory to a base namespace, and then the relative namespaces of classes in that directory should correspond to the relative paths of their class files.
+For example, the directory `/app/sprinkles/mysprinkle/src/Controller/OwlController.php` would be mapped to the fully qualified class name `\UserFrosting\Sprinkle\MySprinkle\Controller\OwlController`.

+>>> As mentioned in [Sprinkle Contents](/sprinkles/contents), UserFrosting uses a master `composer.json` file to automatically merge the `composer.json` files in each Sprinkle.
+If you define additional third-party package dependencies in your Sprinkle's `composer.json`, these will be installed to the shared `app/vendor` directory when you run `composer update`.

 Go ahead and actually create a `src/` directory in your Sprinkle now.
 At this point, your Sprinkle should look like:

 ```bash